Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/pages/interaction/README.md

 Default values of `plot`, `verbose` and `out` arguments depending on values of `batch`/`range` and `jobs` arguments.
 {:.figcaption}

-> Note that both the `verbose` and `plot` arguments are _ignored_ if the model is running in multi-threaded mode.
+Note that both the `verbose` and `plot` arguments are _ignored_ if the model is running in multi-threaded mode.
 This means that, even when you override the `verbose` or `plot` arguments, it will not matter.
 This is because the multi-threading has a custom output, and showing multiple plotting windows is not feasible in a multi-threaded environment.
+{:.note}

 [^1]: For more information about the characteristics of the different resource growth functions, refer to [Resource](/D28-Tragedy_of_the_Commons/pages/architecture/resource/).